Flint, Michigan Therapists

 Mental Health Resources in Flint, Michigan

 The recent water crisis in Flint, Michigan, is significant in the state of local mental health.
-Natural disasters cause unique mental health needs, and this holds true for Flint.
-Psychologists have shown concern for the mental wellbeing of local people.
+Natural disasters cause unique mental health needs, and this holds for Flint.
+Psychologists have shown concern for the mental well-being of local people.
 Many continue to experience high levels of fear and anxiety, especially parents.
 Two-thirds of Flint households reported that one or more adults in the house have worsening mental health since October 2015.

-While the water crisis has made for unique health care needs, there are other concerns in Flint as well.
+While the water crisis has made for unique healthcare needs, there are other concerns in Flint as well.
 Statewide, Michigan ranks fourth nationally for the number of drug-related deaths.
 Substance abuse rates are at a high.
 Opioid abuse is an enormous problem.
 In addition, Genesee County is one of the top counties in the state for opioid abuse.
 In 2011, one public drug recovery facility admitted 1,274 young people for treatment.
 In 2014, Genesee County saw 56 overdose deaths, a rate of 13.63 per 100,000 people.
 Substance abuse is strongly connected to mental illness.
 Drug users are more likely to be mentally ill.
 Mentally ill persons are more likely to abuse drugs, tobacco, and alcohol.

 Effects of Education, Divorce, Poverty, and Other Contributing Factors